 Yes Details Company or legal entities registrations allowed for Dominican Republic .com.do?

-No Details Do I need to provide additional information for Dominican Republic .com.do?
+No Details Are there requirements, documents, or information needed for Dominican Republic .com.do?

 No Details .com.do Trustee / Proxy service offered?
 Fees?